 And remember, if someone outside the country sends you a check in advance of the massage session, it is probably not a good check.
 Be careful opening emails from people you don’t know.

-AMTA is constantly upgrading its online security to protect your information and transactions through AMTA's website.
+AMTA is constantly upgrading its online security to protect your information and transactions made through AMTA's website.
 However, scammers are always looking for ways to get around our security measures and attempting to get your attention.

 Additional Business Resources for Massage Therapists